s-dahal/build-parent/doc/making-changes.md

 git branch -d feature/MYAPP-52-some-short-description
 ```

+## Creating or Updating a fork
+It is suggested to create a fork of the repository you are working on.
+This allows you to create a pull request.

 ## Creating a Branch using Maven
-This would look something like this, allowing for concurrent feature development, bugfixes, and hotfixes:

 If you are starting a new feature, the commands to use is `mvn gitflow:feature-start`.
 This starts a feature branch
 and updates the version(s).

-If you are starting a new hotfix, the commands to use is `mvn gitflow:hotfix-start`.
+Similarly, if you are starting a new hotfix, the commands to use is `mvn gitflow:hotfix-start`.
 This starts a hotfix branch and
 updates version(s) to hotfix version.

 There is currently no way to create a bugfix branch using the Maven plugin.
 You can create a bugfix branch using